 What do Stan and Foxtel Now Have to Offer?

 If you’re buying into an all-you-can-eat streaming package, what you’re really interested in is the content and the price.
-The quality of exclusive shows and movies is about equal, although Foxtel Now gains favour with exclusive access to HBO shows, as well as live streaming sports.
+The quality of exclusive shows and movies is about equal, although Foxtel Now gains favour with exclusive access to HBO shows, as well as live streaming sports (though Stan is about to change that with its own sports venture).
 The downside is the additional cost for premium channel packs.
 While the starting price is $25/month, if you add everything together, it ends up costing $104/month.
 This is great if you’re continually after on-screen entertainment, but if you’re just after casual watching, the price feels a bit steep.